 Below, you'll find the minimum PUBG system requirements as well as our own recommended system specs.
-If you really want to dial in your performance, check out our guide to the for tips on optimizing your framerate.
+If you really want to dial in your performance, check out our guide to the best PUBG settings for tips on optimizing your framerate.
+We've updated the guide with full retesting using the retail game now that it's out of Early Access.
 You can also watch our performance analysis to see benchmarks of Battlegrounds across all sorts of hardware.

 PUBG minimum system requirements

 Here's what you need to run PlayerUnknown's Battlegrounds on your PC, according to developer Bluehole:

 OS: 64-bit Windows 7, Windows 8.1, Windows 10

 Graphics: Nvidia GeForce GTX 660 2GB / AMD Radeon HD 7850 2GB

 Network: Broadband Internet connection

 Let's dig into those specs a bit.
 The Intel Core i3-4340 is a dual-core CPU from 2013, running at 3.6GHz.
 That means Battlegrounds can run on a lower-end CPU without four cores, at least for bare minimum performance.
 But our detailed performance analysis showed us that PUBG can actually be quite CPU limited, so this really is a minimum requirement.